hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] right-clicking a keyframe shows a context menu
 - [ ] clicking on the triangle expands those into two new layers with two keyframes each
 - [ ] when expanding both morphs the cursor is still visible over all layers
+- [ ] creating a new keyframe (with the inspector) will update the layers accordingly
 - [ ] pressing ESC brings one back to the GlobalTimeline

 ### Inspector: